Charterhouse/charterhouse.github.io/_posts/2016-07-18-decentralized-identity.markdown

 * What (decentralized) identity systems are out there?
 * If you have all these identities, you need to manage them somehow.
 Like a wallet manages your Bitcoin addresses, we need something to manage our identities.
 What would we call that, and what does it look like?
 This is a usability and design challenge!
 * How does such an identity system integrate with existing online platforms like Facebook?
 * We want to talk to people who have thought about this before!
-Please contact myself (Stefan van den Oord) or Mark Spanbroek if you have.
+Please contact us by [leaving a comment](https://github.com/Charterhouse/charterhouse.github.io/issues/1).